Pennine Way Complete (19 Days & 18Nights)19 Days & 18 Nights 4.6 Read 67 reviews

 Retaining the best of the old with the best of the modern world, they offer accommodation and friendly service of a very high standard.
 All their rooms have en-suite accommodation plus television and tea/coffee making facilities.
 They are all tastefully and individually decorated and are warm and welcoming, immaculately clean with crisp white linen.
 There is also a spacious Residents' Lounge plus a bespoke Dining Room.
 The hotel is tastefully furnished and decorated; modernised whilst maintaining the tradition of this historic listed building.

 The next section to Dufton includes some of the highlights of the Pennine Way including the breath-taking High Force waterfall and the dramatic scenery of High Cup Nick.
-Continuing on to Dufton you will also pass the huge waterfall of Cauldron Snout.
-As there is no suitable accommodation in Dufton you will be picked up and transferred to the nearby pretty village of Appleby for your accommodation this evening.
-You will be transferred back to Dufton to continue your walk the next morning.
+On some itineraries your walking days ends in Forest in-in-Teesdale, but if this is not the case you will continue on to Dufton you will also pass the huge waterfall of Cauldron Snout.

 Bongate House was built about 1760, in the style of many large farmhouses of that period.
 Over the years it has been extended and now is quite a sizeable property.
 The house has been completely refurbished, enhancing the quality and comfort of the accommodation, but still preserving the "old farmhouse" qualities.
 They have nine bedrooms which are en-suite and are pleasantly decorated, and each has colour television and tea / coffee making facilities.
 Free WiFi is available in all rooms.